 Nova Scotia reports two new cases of COVID-19, both travel-related

-Public health officials believe one of the new cases is connected to two infections reported last week.
+Public health officials said one of the new cases is connected to two travel-related cases reported on Friday.

 Those previous cases were the first since July 15 in Nova Scotia and involved people who had travelled together outside Canada.